Bloggify/newww/content/pages/_home.md

 features:
     title: Features
-    description: At Bloggify, we focus on maintaining a blogging platform which is simple to use and still extensible, keeping the core minimal.
+    description: At Bloggify, we focus on maintaining a modular platform which is simple to use and still extensible, keeping the core minimal.
     items:
         - class: colored-4
           icon: heart22
           title: Simplicity
           description: |-
-                    <p><strong>Bloggify</strong> is simple
-                        to use.
-With a minimalist interface,
-                        you can do anything you expect
-                        from a blogging platform.</p>
-                    <p>If you
-                        still want more, you can install and create
+                    <p>With Bloggify you can build friendly applications for humans, robots and aliens.</p>
-                        <a href="#plugins">plugins</a> easily.</p>
-                    <p>Bloggify is built with love and we should keep it simple.</p>
         - class: colored-3
           icon: palette
-          title: Themes
+          title: Reusable templates
           description: |-
                     <p>
-                        The themes are another part that makes <strong>Bloggify</strong> awesome.
-If you are non-technical, you can choose a theme you like.
-However, as developer, you can create a theme easily.
+                        You can build reusable layout pieces of code to be used for multiple apps.
+For instance, you can change the way how a blog app looks like, just by switching the template.
                     </p>
         - class: colored-2
           icon: gears
           title: RESTful APIs
           description: |-
-                    <p><strong>Bloggify</strong> has a nice
-                        REST API for developers.</p>
-                    <p>Using it, the developers can create
+                    <p>You can build RESTful API endpoints very easily.
+Using them, other developers can create
-                        third-pary applications to access
+                        third-pary applications to access your app resources.</p>
-                        the Bloggify resources.</p>
         - class: colored-1
-          icon: palette
+          icon: puzzle-piece
           title: Plugin System
           description: |-
-                    <p><strong>Bloggify</strong> is like a puzzle\: it is built from
-                        multiple pieces.
-Each piece does one thing and does it well.</p>
                     <p>The plugin system makes Bloggify very extensible allowing you to add more custom features and change the core functionality.</p>
         - class: colored-5
           icon: rocket2